EDUCATION

 2017 - ONGOING

-Founded The House of Parakeet, A project space in a domestice residence, now a satellite project.
+A project space in a domestice residence, now operating as a roaming satellite project, with a focus on holding Third Space.

 2015 - ONGOING

-Aided Neil Ferguson in establishing INCON, A series of long term collaborative projects culminatng in an activation event.
+Established with Neil Ferguson, INCON is a series of long term collaborative projects aimed at a slow brewing of playful and thoughtful artistic practice often culminatng in an activation event.

 2013 - 2018